 At the beginning of the play, Macbeth is the Thane of Glamis (a thane is a Scottish lord, given a title and land by the king).
 He is a captain in King Duncan's army, is famous for being a tough soldier and is well-liked by King Duncan.

-- Read the descriptions of Macbeth in orange below.
+- Read the descriptions of Macbeth below.
 Note how each one begins with an adjective.
 These descriptions of the main character Macbeth are all taken from Act 1 Scene 2 of the play, before the audience meets Macbeth themselves.

 - Based on the descriptions, create a simple drawing or a collage using pictures from magazines of Macbeth, and label it with the descriptions.